jb102002/TryHackMe-Write-Ups/Recruit/README.md

 > - Organization emails
 >   - hr@recruit.thm
 >   - it-support@recruit.thm
-> - Logged email including HR login credentials' configuration file (config.php)
+> - Logged email including HR login credentials' configuration file (config.php) and the HR username

 **Note:** Admin credentials are not stored in the application.
 They are stored within the backend database.